Aliases for RPL11 Gene

 GeneCards Summary for RPL11 Gene

 RPL11 (Ribosomal Protein L11) is a Protein Coding gene.
-Diseases associated with RPL11 include Diamond-Blackfan Anemia 7 and Rpl11-Related Diamond-Blackfan Anemia.
-Among its related pathways are Viral mRNA Translation and Metabolism.
-GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.
+Diseases associated with RPL11 include Diamond-Blackfan Anemia 7 and Diamond-Blackfan Anemia.
+Among its related pathways are Viral mRNA Translation and Influenza Viral RNA Transcription and Replication.
+Gene Ontology (GO) annotations related to this gene include structural constituent of ribosome.

 UniProtKB/Swiss-Prot for RPL11 Gene